Tuesday, October 1, 2024

 ADHD Success Training Site

-For years, my husband and I struggled first with his unrecognized ADHD and then with trying to find competent medical and therapeutic help.
-It is ridiculous and shocking that such a hugely prevalent condition is so poorly understood, especially in the psychiatric and therapeutic community.
+For years, my husband and I first struggled with misinterpreting his unrecognized ADHD.
+Then we struggling to find competent medical and therapeutic help.
+We were shocked that such a hugely prevalent condition is so poorly understood, especially in the psychiatric and therapeutic community.

 Participants are getting traction they never thought possible, despite years of therapy and reading many books.
-Accessible worldwide —because ADHD knows no borders.
+It's accessible worldwide —because ADHD knows no borders.

 ADHD Couple Therapy Guide

-You might be interested in my most recent book, Adult ADHD-Focused Couple Therapy: Clinical Interventions (Routledge, 2016).
+You might also be interested in my most recent book, Adult ADHD-Focused Couple Therapy: Clinical Interventions (Routledge, 2016).
+I draw from it in the online training.

 ADHD Roller Coaster Blog